Why am I cramping after ovulation? What does it mean? Am I pregnant if I get mild pain a few days to a week after ovulating?

 - Ovulation cramps vs. implantation cramps

-- Home remedies for post-ovulation cramps relief
+- Home remedies for quick relief

 Cramping is a medical term that refers to the sudden and involuntary muscle over-shortening or contraction with the result being pain and mobility-paralysis in the given muscle.

 Cramping occurs in both skeletal and smooth muscles.
-The focus is on smooth muscles given that their contraction is what causes menstruation.
+The focus is on smooth muscles given that their contraction is what usually causes menstruation.

 - The same kind of pain can, however, be felt during other processes in the menstrual cycle such as during ovulation and implantation of a fertilized egg to the walls of the uterus.